-In this study, we assume a 4.5% discount rate for students and a 0.4% discount rate for society and taxpayers.
-43 Similar to the sensitivity analysis of the alternative education variable, we vary the base case discount rates for students, taxpayers, and society on either side by increasing the discount rate by 10%, 25%, and 50%,
+In this study, we assume a 5.1% discount rate for students and a 1.5% discount rate for society and taxpayers.
+Similar to the sensitivity analysis of the alternative education variable, we vary the base case discount rates for students, taxpayers, and society on either side by increasing the discount rate by 10%, 25%, and 50%,

-42 Note that reducing the percent of students employed to 0% automatically negates the percent they earn relative to full earning potential, since none of the students receive any earnings in this case.
+Note that reducing the percent of students employed to 0% automatically negates the percent they earn relative to full earning potential, since none of the students receive any earnings in this case.

-43 These values are based on the baseline forecasts for the 10-year Treasury rate published by the Congressional Budget Office and the real treasury interest rates recommended by the Office of Management and Budget for 30-year investments.
+These values are based on the baseline forecasts for the 10-year Treasury rate published by the Congressional Budget Office and the real treasury interest rates recommended by the Office of Management and Budget for 30-year investments.
 See the Congressional Budget Office "Table 4.
-Projection of Borrower Interest Rates: CBO's March 2020 Baseline" and the Office of Management and Budget "Discount Rates for Cost-Effectiveness, Lease Purchase, and Related Analyses."
+Projection of Borrower Interest Rates: CBO's April 2018 Baseline" and the Office of Management and Budget "Discount Rates for Cost-Effectiveness of Federal Programs."